Juncheng-Li/AABKoala/local program guide/local program guide.md

 * **`LocalProgram/graphRequest.py`** for graph-related requests

 ## Before sending a request
-1. Open `AABKoala` project in your IDE and go to `LocalProgram` directory
-2. To start the server, run this command in terminal (Mac)\
+1. To start the server, run this command in terminal (Mac)\
    Note: Make sure you are located in `AABKoala/Server` directory
 ```bash
 python3 manage.py runserver
 ```
+2. The server is up now, have `AABKoala` project ready in your IDE and go to `LocalProgram` directory
-3. The server is up now, we can start sending the requests
+3. We can start sending the requests
-##

 ## Result Requests
 ### **`LocalProgram/resultRequest.py`**

 Functions:

 #### ∙ Insert new result(s) into MySQL database
 ```python
 def insertNewResult(self)